 How much does the program cost?

-The following totals are estimated amounts for 2013 and are all inclusive.
+The following totals are estimated amounts for 2016 and are all inclusive.
 (USC tuition, USC overseas health insurance, visa fees, housing, and food/personal expenses.)
-Rates subject to change:
+Rates are subject to change:

 How do I pay for the program?